Subaru Maintenance: Cost, Plans and Service Schedule

 Subaru service centers employ factory-trained technicians who undergo continuous, Subaru-specific training.
 Unlike general mechanics at independent shops, these experts are:

-• Certified by Subaru to understand the unique engineering of Subaru vehicles.
+• Certified by Subaru to understand the unique engineering of Subaru vehicles, like its Boxer engines and symmetrical all-wheel-drive systems.

 • Kept up-to-date with the latest service protocols, diagnostic methods and technical bulletins issued directly from the manufacturer.